drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/Souporcell.rst

   - ``ref_clust_pearson_correlation.png``

-    - Figure of the pearson correlation coefficients for each cluster-individual pair.
+    - Figure of the Pearson correlation coefficients for each cluster-individual pair.

       .. figure:: _figures/OneK1K_scRNA_Sample54_souporcell_pearson_correlation.png

   - ``ref_clust_pearson_correlations.tsv``

-    - All of the pearson correlation coefficients between the clusters and the individuals
+    - All of the Pearson correlation coefficients between the clusters and the individuals

       +---------+---------------------+---------------------+---------------------+---------------------+---------------------+-----+
       | Cluster |          113_113    |          349_350    |          352_353    |          39_39      |          40_40      | ... |